Kroshnit/KroshnitNews/README.md

 2) Change placeholder in the third script (line 6, "NameOfAccount") to the name of your preferred outgoing account (leave in quotes), or remove line if not needed.

+Unfortunately this doesn't work as a background process, so launch only when you can walk away from your Mac for a while.
+Have the bot do your war correspondence for you while you sleep, perhaps.

 Default loop duration is set to 30 minutes but feel free to change it to your preference.
-The pauses are set to accomodate my specific setup (2014 Mac Mini running Monterey) but you may have better results with other adjustments.
+The pauses are set to accomodate my specific setup (2014 Mac Mini running Monterey) but you may have better performance with other adjustments.
+Current settings result in one new message every 10 seconds.

 Comments or suggestions: kroshnit@yahoo.com